DeltaF1/doasj-imhex/README.md

-[ImHex pattern](https://imhex.werwolv.net/docs/index.html) to parse save files for Diary of a Spaceport Janitor.
+[ImHex pattern](https://imhex.werwolv.net/docs/index.html) to parse save files for Diaries of a Spaceport Janitor.
 As a side effect, parses a subset of the [Microsoft NRBF serialization format](https://winprotocoldoc.blob.core.windows.net/productionwindowsarchives/MS-NRBF/%5BMS-NRBF%5D.pdf).

 ## How to use